-2.2 Implant training for nurses

-Implant training can also be done as part of the integrated sexual health module at UWE.
-See 1.4.

-3. EMERGENCY CONTRACEPTION

-3.1 Emergency Hormonal Contraception by Patient Group Directions (Training for Nurses Only)

-Courses are run by Bristol City Council Young People’s Public Health team in partnership with Bristol CCG, with input from a clinician from Bristol Sexual Health Service.
-They are free half day courses which enable practice nurses to issue emergency contraception directly to patients.
-Nurses are required to attend an update every two years http://www.4ypbristol.co.uk/for-professionals/for-professionals/4yp-services/4yp-gp-surgeries/nurses-ehc-training/

-4. LOCAL UPDATE TRAINING
+3. LOCAL UPDATE TRAINING 3.1 Annual Update Day on Contraception and Sexual Health

-4.1 Annual Update Day on Contraception and Sexual Health An annual update from University Hospitals Bristol NHS Foundation Trust Sexual Health.
-Aimed at GPs, practice nurses and anyone working in contraception and sexual health.
+This is an annual whole day learning event delivered by Unity Sexual Health.
+It is aimed at GPs, practice nurses and anyone working in contraception and sexual health.
+The aim is to support clinical professionals in delivering effective and safe sexual and reproductive health care.
 It costs approximately £100 for doctors and roughly half of that for nurses.
-The date for the next event has not yet been set, but it will be in Spring 2015
+The date for the next event is 14 May 2019

+Venue: Holiday Inn Filton

 Enquiries to: Shonda Powell, Suite 313, 179 Whiteladies Road, Bristol, BS8 2AG Tel: 01225 436 129 Email: enquiries@spcorporateservices.com